TysenImaiToyama/TysenImaiToyama.github.io/essays/Java's-Cousin.md

 ---
 <img class="ui tiny center floated image" src="../images/javascript.jpg">

-#A new semester, a new class
+##A new semester, a new class

   As you progress through each class in the ICS program, you learn more languages.
 The language for my current class, ICS 314, is
 Javascript.
 This language is similar to the beginning language you learn in ICS 111, Java.
 You can basically do the same things in
 Javascript as you do in Java.
 Such examples would be OOP (Object-Oriented Programming) and classes.

-#Humble Beginnings
+##Humble Beginnings

-  I'll admit it that I was kind of nervous learning a new programming language.
+  I'll admit that I was kind of nervous learning a new programming language.
 It requires the memory to remember keywords and the syntax of the language. freeCodeCamp has made the experience on learning Javascript much easier.
 Once you define the semantics with the syntax of Javascript rather than Java then you will realize a coding languages similarities.
 Although each language has its own differences.
 Javascript has a different declaration for variables, which are let and const.
 Below you can see the side by side